Direct competition results from strong competiton for limited resource: Model and a brief summary of the results

 Inspired by such phytoplankton ecology, our mechanistic model for a chemostat with continuous resource supply and continuous consumer population trait is given by

-where $n(x,t)\geq 0$ is consumer species density with trait $x \in \R$ and $R(y,t)\geq 0$ is the common resource density with trait $y \in \R$.
+where $n(x,t)\geq 0$ is the consumer species density with trait $x \in \R$ and $R(y,t)\geq 0$ is the common resource density with trait $y \in \R$.
 We assume that a death rate $d(x)$ depends on species trait $x$.
 Reproduction rate consists of two parts: $b(x)$ denotes a basic reproduction rate independent of the competition for the common resource, and $\int K(x,y)R (y,t) dy$ denotes a reproduction rate coming from consuming the common resource $R$.
 The resource $R$ is supplied into the system with a rate $m(y)$ so that $R(y,t)$ approaches $R_{\rm in}(y)>0$.
 These drive the system (a chemostat type model).
 Consumption for resource is denoted by a trait dependent uptake kernel $K(x,y) \geq 0$ that defines how species with trait $x$ depends on resource with trait $y$.
 All coefficients ($b(x),d(x),K(x,y),m(y),R_{\rm in}(y)$; although they are functions of traits, we call them 'coefficients') can play an important role in the full system.

-Since we are interested in the reduction of this model to a direct-competition model, we hereafter consider some limiting situation.
-We assume that the dynamics has the following three different time scales. \\ \\ $\bullet$ {\em Very fast dynamics for the common resource supply.} This imposes that, in the absence of consumer species, resource distribution $R$ approaches $R_{\rm in}$. \\ $\bullet$ {\em Fast dynamics for resource-consumption and the resulting reproduction and death.} This implies that competition for the common resource is a primary factor for the growth of consumer species population. \\ $\bullet$ {\em Slow dynamics.} Population dynamics of $n$ is also affected by a basic reproduction rate $b(x)$ and a death rate $d_{\rm slow}(x)$, both of which are independent of the common resource. \\
+The regime when direct competition is close to \eqref{basic} arises in some limiting situation.
+We assume that the dynamics has the following three different timescales (notice however that time can always be rescaled to fix one of them, and as we explain in section \ref{sec:macarthur}, only two timescales cannot do the work) \\[4pt] $\bullet$ {\em Very fast dynamics for the common resource supply.} This imposes that, in the absence of consumer species, resource distribution $R$ approaches $R_{\rm in}$. \\ $\bullet$ {\em Fast dynamics for resource-consumption and the resulting reproduction and death.} In other words, common resource dependent coefficients are large.
+This implies that competition for the common resource is a primary factor for the growth of consumer species population. \\ $\bullet$ {\em Slow dynamics.} Population dynamics of $n$ is also affected by a basic reproduction rate $b(x)$ and a death rate $d_{\rm slow}(x)$, both of which are independent of the common resource. \\